-Around Thanksgiving, I often post an article about recovery and the holidays (and here’s another link if you need some holiday help).
-But, this year, after meeting Randi Zuckerberg at the Texas Conference for Women, I decided to share her words with you instead of mine.
+Around Thanksgiving, I often post an article but, this year, after meeting Randi Zuckerberg at the Texas Conference for Women, I decided to share her words with you instead of mine.
 Yes, Randi is Mark’s sister.
 (Think Facebook.)
 But, I assure you that Randi is much more than just someone’s sister.
 I have been reading her new book, Dot Complicated, which is filled with both eye-opening facts as well as great wisdom.
 (Did you know that 90 percent of people keep their mobile phones within three feet of them, 24 hours a day?)
 To win a signed copy of Dot Complicated, post a comment here to be entered into a drawing.

 This holiday season, I am grateful for so much, including new friends like Randi and, of course, my new husband, who I will be spending Thanksgiving with at his parents’ home (the first holiday with my in-laws!).
 I can assure you that I won’t be Tweeting at the dinner table.
 More on that from Randi below.
 Thanks, Randi.